PSLmodels/OG-USA/docs/book/content/contributing/contributor_guide.md

     ```

 9. Create a conda environment with all of the necessary packages to execute the source code.
-The process of creating the `ogusa-dev` conda environment can take more than 20 minutes.
-The pip install of the `OG-Core` dependency from GitHub takes most of the time.
+The process of creating the `ogusa-dev` conda environment can take up to 10 minutes.
+The pip install of the `OG-Core` dependency from [pypi.org](https://pypi.org/project/ogcore/).

     ```
       OG-USA$ conda env create